 Fresh oysters are “typically” best, but good ones can be difficult to find at certain times of the year.

-There is a general rule that you should only buy oysters during the months that have an “R” in their name (January, February, March, April, September, October & November)
+There is a general rule that you should only buy oysters during the months that have an “R” in their name (January, February, March, April, September, October & November).

 In Minnesota, where I live, I am only able to find fresh oysters in the grocery stores in November and December.
-I think that is due to the popularity of oyster stew Christmas Eve.
+I think that is due to the popularity of oyster stew on Christmas Eve.
 We never see them outside of these two months.

 The rationale behind the “R” month rule is steeped in debate of course.
-All of the reasons I have read about make some sense however.
+All of the reasons I have read about make some sense, however.

 Here are a few of the most often repeated reasons for this rule: